dfed/SafeDI/README.md

 The `erasedToConcreteExistential` parameter takes a boolean value that indicates whether the fulfilling type is being erased to a concrete [existential](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/opaquetypes/#Boxed-Protocol-Types) type.
 A concrete existential type is a non-protocol type that wraps a protocol and is usually prefixed with `Any`.
 A fulfilling type does not inherit from a concrete existential type, and therefore when the property‘s type is a concrete existential the fulfilling type must be wrapped in the erasing concrete existential type‘s initializer before it is returned.
 When the property‘s type is not a concrete existential, the fulfilling type is cast as the property‘s type.
 For example, an `AnyView` is a concrete and existential type-erased form of some `struct MyExampleView: View`, while a `UIViewController` is a concrete but not existential type-erased form of some `final class MyExampleViewController: UIViewController`.
 This parameter defaults to `false`.

-The [`ErasedInstantiator`](Sources/SafeDI/DelayedInstantiation/ErasedInstantiator.swift) type is how SafeDI enables instantiating any `@Instantiable` or `@InstantiableExtended` type when using type erasure. `ErasedInstantiator` has two generics.
+The [`ErasedInstantiator`](Sources/SafeDI/DelayedInstantiation/ErasedInstantiator.swift) type is how SafeDI enables instantiating any `@Instantiable` type when using type erasure. `ErasedInstantiator` has two generics.
 The first generic must match the type’s `ForwardedProperties` typealias.
 The second generic matches the type of the to-be-instantiated instance.

 ```swift
 import SwiftUI